CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/RTOS/BB_Apache_NuttX.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Automotive sensor and actuator ECUs need a lightweight, real-time OS that scales from 8-bit to 64-bit MCUs while providing POSIX compatibility.
+NuttX fills this niche with a small footprint, deterministic scheduling, and standard APIs that reduce porting effort and vendor lock-in.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system